Cancellation for $(G,n)$-complexes and the Swan finiteness obstruction: Groups with periodic cohomology

-We will split this section into three parts.
+We will split the remainder of this section into three parts.
 Firstly, we will determine the binary polyhedral quotients of groups $G$ with periodic cohomology.
-We will then use this to determine the number of one dimensional quaternionic representations $m_{\H}(G)$, and finally we compare this with the Swan finiteness obstruction $\sigma_k(G)$.
+We will then use this to determine $m_{\H}(G)$ and finally we compare this with the Swan finiteness obstruction $\sigma_k(G)$.